dask/dask/docs/source/order.rst

 It's a bit hard to see, but there are actually four mostly independent "towers" of execution here.
 We start at the middle-right array (label 1, bottom), move up to the right (label 8, top-right) and then jump to a completely different array (label 11, bottom-left).
-However, computing the first town (downstream of label 8, top-right) required loading some data from our second input array (label 5, bottom-right).
+However, computing the first tower (downstream of label 8, top-right) required loading some data from our second input array (label 5, bottom-right).
 We'd much prefer to finish tasks downstream of it.